-Robin Quinn Trudeau was born three weeks later, a full week before the date we’d set to induce labor.
+My daughter was born three weeks later, a full week before the date we’d set to induce labor.
 She was small—only five pounds—but beautiful, with a lusty cry and ferocious appetite.
 Best of all, she was healthy.
 The drugs had not harmed her at all.
 If I could have seen into the future, I would have known she would come into the world on her own terms, on her own time schedule, not that set by the doctor.
-Her dramatic entrance to the world set the stage for a lifetime of drama: my daughter, today, is an actress.

 I had survived 40,000 volts directly to my neck.
 I had survived a high-risk pregnancy and delivered a beautiful baby girl.

 But now what?
 The pericarditis continued to hospitalize me on at least a monthly basis.
 My knees grew worse without their protective cartilage layer keeping the bones from grinding against one another.
 And another problem had begun to rear its ugly head: I was having seizures.

 Lightning: the gift that keeps on giving, I thought wearily.
 Was there going to be no end to the pain, the hospitalizations, the doctors?
 Would I even be alive to see my daughter’s first birthday?
 Her tenth?